travetto/travetto/module/base/README.md

    *  `env.name` - The environment name.
 Will usually be one of `dev`, `test`, or `prod`.
 Can be anything that is passed in.
    *  `env.profiles: Set<string>` - Specific application profiles that have been activated.
 This is useful for indicating different configuration or run states.
    *  `env.debug` - Simple logging flag.
 This `boolean` flag will enable or disable logging at various levels.
 By default `debug` is on in non-`prod`.
-   *  `env.resources: string[]` - Redource folders.
-Search paths for resolving resouce requests via [ResourceManager](https://github.com/travetto/travetto/tree/main/module/base/src/resource.ts)
+   *  `env.resources: string[]` - Resource folders.
+Search paths for resolving resource requests via [ResourceManager](https://github.com/travetto/travetto/tree/main/module/base/src/resource.ts)
    *  `source.local: string[]` - Local source folders for transpiling.
 Does not extend to installed modules.
    *  `source.common: string[]` - Common source folders for transpiling.
 Includes installed modules.
    *  `hasProfile(p: string): boolean;` - Test whether or not a profile is active.